segmentio/segment-docs/src/connections/destinations/catalog/datarangers/index.md

 ```js
 analytics.track('Login Button Clicked')
 ```
-Segment sends Track calls to DataRangers as a `track` event with event name and properties.
+Segment sends Track calls to BytePlus as a `track` event with event name and properties.